django-otp/django-otp/docs/source/auth.rst

 In Django, user authentication actually takes place not in a view, but in an :class:`~django.contrib.auth.forms.AuthenticationForm` or a subclass.
-If you're using Django's :func:`built-in login view <django.contrib.auth.views.login>`, you're already using the default AuthenticationForm.
+If you're using Django's :class:`built-in login view
+<django.contrib.auth.views.LoginView>`, you're already using the default
+AuthenticationForm.
 This form performs authentication as part of its validation; validation only succeeds if the supplied credentials pass :func:`django.contrib.auth.authenticate`.

 If you want to require two-factor authentication in the default login view, the easiest way is to use :class:`django_otp.forms.OTPAuthenticationForm` instead.